Naomi Metzger

 Naomi Metzger (née Ogbeta) (born 18 April 1998) is a British track and field athlete who competes in the triple jump.
-She holds a personal best of 14.15 m (set in 2018) and is a five-time British champion.
-She represented her country at the 2018 European Athletics Championships and the 2019 European Athletics Indoor Championships.
+She holds a personal best of 14.37 m (set in 2022) and is a ten-time British champion (6 outdoors, 4 indoors).
+She represented Great Britain in the triple jump at the 2018 and 2022 European Athletics Championships, the 2019 European Athletics Indoor Championships and the 2022 World Athletics Championships.
+She also represented England in the triple jump at the 2022 Commonwealth Games, winning a Bronze medal in a new personal best of 14.37m.